jpgsantos/jpgsantos.github.io/about.md

       <div class="bio-text">
         <h2><i class="fas fa-book-open"></i> My Story</h2>

-        <p>I'm João Pedro Gomes dos Santos, a Computational Neuroscience PhD graduate with a passion for developing mathematical models and scientific software that help understand complex biological systems.</p>
+        <p>I solve complex problems with algorithms and scientific software.
+Combining mathematical rigor with practical engineering, I'm particularly good at turning technical complexity into clear insights that help teams make decisions.</p>

-        <p>My academic journey began with a BSc and MSc in Biochemistry at the University of Porto, where I gained a solid foundation in biological sciences.
-Pursuing my interest in computational approaches, I embarked on a PhD focused on computational neuroscience, collaborating between the University of Porto and Karolinska Institutet in Stockholm.</p>
+        <p>Recently, I built and shipped a <strong>Kotlin Android application</strong> that is now in Play Store testing.
+This meant owning everything: defining requirements, designing the architecture and data layer, building the UI, and managing releases.
+I set up solid Git workflows and documentation that can be used by future collaborators.
+Where it made sense, I used LLM-assisted programming to work faster without sacrificing code quality.</p>

-        <p>During my PhD research, I developed the <strong>Subcellular_Workflow</strong>, a comprehensive MATLAB framework for biochemical pathway modeling.
-This project combined my interests in software development, algorithm implementation, and biological modeling, resulting in a publicly available tool and a peer-reviewed publication.</p>
+        <p>I hold a PhD in Computational Neuroscience that gave me <strong>8+ years of experience</strong> working with ODE-based models, parameter estimation, and sensitivity analysis in MATLAB and Python.
+I built reproducible frameworks and FAIR-compliant tools that can be easily adopted by the broader scientific community.
+During my PhD, I developed the <strong>Subcellular_Workflow</strong>, a comprehensive MATLAB framework for biochemical pathway modeling, resulting in a peer-reviewed publication in <em>Neuroinformatics</em>.</p>

-        <p>Beyond my academic work, I enjoy learning new technologies, as demonstrated by my recent self-taught Kotlin/Android project.
-I'm a strong believer in leveraging modern tools, including AI/LLMs, to enhance productivity and accelerate development.</p>
+        <p>This background means I can switch between research, data analysis, and software engineering as needed, always focused on building solutions that work well today and won't break tomorrow.</p>

-        <p>I'm now seeking to transition from academia to industry, looking for roles that allow me to apply my computational skills, problem-solving abilities, and software development experience to innovative projects, preferably in Copenhagen or remotely.</p>
+        <p>I'm now seeking to transition from academia to industry, looking for roles in Copenhagen, Amsterdam or remotely where I can apply my computational skills, problem-solving abilities, and software development experience to innovative projects.</p>

         <div class="bio-cta">
           <a href="/contact" class="button">